EDSA calls for real choice with consent

 But do the major online platforms such as Meta or Google need to act immediately?

-In the context of the Opinion of the European Data Protection Board (EDPB), the use of "should" generally indicates strict guidelines rather than legally binding requirements.
-While EDPB opinions are very influential and are considered to be authoritative guidance for the interpretation and application of the GDPR, they are not themselves enforceable laws.
+In the context of the opinion of the European Data Protection Board (EDPB), the use of "should" generally indicates rather strict Guidelines than legally binding requirements.
+Although the opinions of the EDPS are very influential and are regarded as authoritative guidance for the interpretation and application of the General Data Protection Regulation, they are not themselves enforceable laws.

 In the Opinion, the EDPS uses the word "should" to indicate what he considers to be best practice for online platforms in relation to consent mechanisms.
 This means that it is a recommended practice and not a binding rule.

 However, the recommendations are based on the legal framework of the General Data Protection Regulation, which is enforceable.
-This means that although the specific recommendations do not constitute legal requirements, they are derived from the legal standards that are required by law, in particular with regard to valid consent and the processing of personal data.
+This means that although the specific recommendations do not constitute legal requirements, they are derived from the legal standards that are required by law, in particular with regard to a valid Consent and the Processing of personal data.

 Put simply, if companies do not follow these recommendations, they are not necessarily in direct breach of the legal requirements.
-However, they run a higher risk of being classified as non-compliant with the legal standards of the GDPR in the event of inspections or enforcement measures.
+However, they run a higher risk of being found to be non-compliant with the legal standards of the GDPR to be classified.

 The question remains as to whether, under these conditions, online platform operators within the EU will have any incentive at all to make their services available free of charge in future.
 For consumers, there is then a risk that in future they will have one less choice instead of one more: All that will be left of 'consent or pay' will be pay.
 Is this really what consumers in the EU want?